-The Future Energy Scenario Consultation includes the Transporting Britain's Energy (TBE) questionnaires, as well as one to one discussions with stakeholders, industry workshops and presentations to stakeholders.
+The Future Energy Scenario Consultation includes questionnaires, as well as one to one discussions with stakeholders, industry workshops and presentations to stakeholders.
 The Future Energy Scenarios document describes in detail the assumptions behind our main scenarios used in planning analysis and future energy scenarios.